Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Introduction

-In theory, it is always possible to convert a Bayes factor to a corresponding $p$-value (by treating the Bayes factor as a regular test statistic) and to apply the $p$-value based FDR control procedures \citep{Benjamini1995,Storey2002,Storey2003,Storey2003a, Storey2004, Storey2007}.
-However, in practice, the conversion often relies on permutation procedures and their computational cost can be extremely high when treating complex models and/or large data sets.
-In fact, the computational challenge is a general problem for any multiple testing procedure that relies on permutation $p$-values.
-In comparison, for a wide range of parametric models, it has been demonstrated that Bayes factors can be computed or accurately approximated in a highly efficient manner \citep{Kass1995, Raftery1996, Diciccio1997, Johnson2005, Servin2007, Liang2008, Johnson2008, Saville2009, Wen2011,Flutre2013, Wen2013}.
-Based on these results, the computational resources required by our proposed procedure for controlling FDR are trivial, which makes it ideal for treating both complex models and big data.
+In theory, it is always possible to convert a Bayes factor to a corresponding $p$-value (by treating the Bayes factor as a regular test statistic) and to apply the $p$-value based FDR control procedures \citep{Benjamini1995,Storey2002,Storey2003,Storey2003a, Storey2004, Storey2007}, a strategy known as the Bayes/Non-Bayes compromise \citep{Good1992}.
+However, in practice, the conversion often relies on permutation procedures and their computational cost can be extremely high when treating complex models and/or large data sets, therefore not suitable to apply to the genomic data at the genome-wide scale.
+In fact, the computational efficiency is a general challenge for any multiple testing procedure that relies on permutation $p$-values.
+In comparison, for a wide range of parametric models, it has been demonstrated that Bayes factors can be computed or accurately approximated in a highly efficient manner \citep{Kass1995, Raftery1996, Diciccio1997, Johnson2005, Servin2007, Liang2008, Johnson2008, Saville2009, Flutre2013, Wen2014a, Wen2014b}.
+Based on these results, the computational resources required by our proposed procedure for controlling FDR are trivial, which makes it ideal for treating both complex models and big data in genomic applications.

-The remainder of the paper is organized as follows.
-We first provide the necessary background regarding FDR controls in both Bayesian and frequentist frameworks in section 2, and we then proceed to describe our novel Bayesian FDR control method with detailed theoretical investigations in Section 3.
-Section 4 contains numerical illustrations based on both simulations and a real data application, and in Section 5, we give a brief theoretical argument regarding applying the proposed procedure for multiple testing problems with correlated data.
-Finally, we summarize our findings and discuss future directions in Section 6.
+The remainder of the paper is organized as follows: we first provide the necessary background regarding FDR controls within the Bayesian framework in the Section 2, and then proceed to describe our novel Bayesian FDR control method in the Section 3.
+In the Section 4 and 5, we illustrate the proposed approach in applications of single-tissue and multi-tissue eQTL mapping, respectively.
+Finally, we summarize our findings and discuss future directions in the Section 6.